home-assistant-tutorials/07.toggle-card-to-hacs/README.md

 ```

-Open a shell in vscode to execte it.
+Open a shell in vscode to execute it.

 ![download start](img/shell-download-start.png)
 [ ... ]
 ![download end](img/shell-download-end.png)

-As suggestet restart *Home Assistant*, so that everthing gets loaded so far.
+As suggested restart *Home Assistant*, so that everything gets loaded so far.
 Kill the terminal by clicking the trash icon.
 Then restart *Home Assistant*.
 See tutorial 01 to recap how to do it.

 Follow along the instruction.
-Do the steps with the Github device ativation.
+Do the steps with the Github device activation.
 If
 everything works as expected, *HACS* will show up in the menu on the left.

 ![HACS installed](img/success.png)

 ## Code

-The code `cardjs` is the same as in the previous tutorial.
+The code `card.js` is the same as in the previous tutorial.
 All names and ids
 have been adjusted.

 ## HACS